dsmolina/HudlQATest/README.md

 13. No username or password

 ## To test the program using pytest:
+0. Install Python and Selenium.
+Make sure the ChromeDriver executable is available in the $PATH variable.
 1. Enter your correct login credentials as specified at lines 21, 22, 87, 88, 96, 97, 112, 142
 2. Run the tests with:
 > pytest test.py
 3. When it finishes running, it will state which tests passed (worked as expected) and which ones failed (did not work as expected).

+## Notes
-I have also attached a zipped screen recording of the code running with pytest
+I have attached a zipped screen recording of the code running with pytest.

+I developed and ran this program in the following environment:
+- Python 3.9.13
+- Selenium 4.6.0
+- ChromeDriver 107.0.5304.62